-Only based on this definition, it may turn out non-trivial to justify that a reaction network is endotactic, since one literally needs to show $u$-endotacticity for infinitely many vectors $u$.
-However, for either 2-dimensional reaction networks \cite[Proposition~4.1]{CNP13} or first order reaction networks \cite[Theorem~5.2]{X24a}, to conclude endotacticity of a reaction network, it suffices to check $u$-endotacticity for only finitely many vectors $u$.
+Only based on the definition, it may turn out non-trivial to justify that a reaction network is endotactic, since literally one needs to show $u$-endotacticity for infinitely many vectors $u$.
+However, for either 2-dimensional reaction networks \cite[Proposition~4.1]{CNP13} or first-order reaction networks \cite[Theorem~5.2]{X24a}, to conclude the endotacticity of a reaction network, it suffices to check $u$-endotacticity for only \emph{finitely} many vectors $u$.
 Reaction networks satisfying other more readily verifiable conditions purely on the reaction graph are known to be endotactic \cite[Theorem~4.4]{X24a}; for instance, \emph{every weakly reversible reaction network is endotactic} \cite[Lemma~4.5]{CNP13}.

-Since the main results of this paper impose conditions on $u$-endotacticity for a particular vector $u$, to save some extra notations, we will omit stating the known criteria for endotacticity of reaction networks particularly for 2-dimensional or first order reaction networks.
+Since the main results of this paper impose conditions on $u$-endotacticity for a particular vector $u$, to save some extra notations, we will omit stating the known criteria for the endotacticity of reaction networks, particularly for 2-dimensional or first-order reaction networks.
 We refer the interested reader to \cite{CNP13,GMS14,X24a} for more details. \begin{example} Consider the following Brusselator reaction network \cite{F87}: